List of tourist attractions in Kozhikode: Kozhikode Beach

-Calicut beach is the most popular retreat for locals.
-This shore has been a witness to many historic events, including pitched naval battles and the arrival of ships from distant lands.
-Uddanda, a Sanskrit poet in Zamorin's court, wrote in his Kokila Sandeśa: "The ocean, the father of the goddess of riches [Indira is a synonym of Lakshmi] seeing that his daughter has settled down in Kukkatakroda [Sanskrit for Kozhikode], is embracing the place, presenting it with shipful of jewels".
-Several national leaders like Mahatma Gandhi, Khan Abdul Ghaffar Khan, Indira Gandhi and Krishna Menon have addressed people here.
+Kozhikode Beach is the most popular retreat for locals.
+Uddanda, a Sanskrit poet in Zamorin's court, wrote in his Kokila Sandeśa: "The ocean, the father of the goddess of riches [Indira is a synonym of Lakshmi] seeing that his daughter has settled down in Kukkatakroda [Sanskrit for Kozhikode], is embracing the place, presenting it with a shipful of jewels".
+Several national leaders like Mahatma Gandhi, Khan Abdul Ghaffar Khan, Indira Gandhi and Krishna Menon have delivered addresses here.
 The 'Beach Road' was renamed Gandhi Road from Evan's Road after Mahatma Gandhi's visit in January 1934.
 Two dilapidated piers can be seen extending into the sea.
 The 'Iron Screw-pile' pier to the north was built in 1871, 400 ft with a 'T' end.
-Numerous cranes on these piers once loaded spices and other goods destined to foreign ports like Aden, Genoa, Oslo, London, Bremen, Hamburg, New York City etc.
+Numerous cranes on these piers once loaded spices and other goods destined to foreign ports.

-Near the northern pier is a park maintained by the Lions club, a children's park, the lighthouse with a seafarer's memorial and a marine aquarium.
-Further north to the Lions' Park is a dirty fishing area where once was located a French loge with factories and French settlements.
-Near the south pier is a place called 'Horse's Jumping Point' where horses brought from Gujarat and Arabia were made to jump into the water, swim and would gallop along the shore and be displayed for sale.
-The beach offers a pleasant view at times of fishermen entering the sea with their tiny boats, fighting the waves and returning with their catch.

-Veliyangadi (big bazaar)
+Vallyaangadi (big bazaar)

-Veliyangadi is not a typical 'place of interest' to visit.
-The noise, rush and heat of this narrow lane would test any visitor's mettle.
-Nevertheless, not many streets can boast a 600-year-old history and still be functioning as one of the main commercial centre of a city.
-In spite of creeping signs of modernity over hundreds of years, this crowded part of the city offers the best chance to visualize daily life at a commercial hub in medieval Calicut.
-Muslim, Jain and Hindu seths, Gujarathi and Marwari moneylenders and Tamil and Andhra Chettis can be seen busy with their businesses, as they did for centuries.
+Vallyaangadi is a centuries-old market still functioning as one of the main commercial centres of the city.
 Merchants and accountants still use a unique system of finger-code language as noted by Ma Huang of Zheng He's fleet in 1403.
-The legend has it that the first secretary of the Zamorin, Mangat Achan, after a long penance had the goddess of wealth Lakshmi appear before him.
+Legend has it that the first secretary of the Zamorin, Mangat Achan, after a long penance had the goddess of wealth Lakshmi appear before him.
 He then made her promise to wait until he returned but went home and committed suicide.
-Unable to break her promise, it is said, Lakshmi stayed permanently in Veliyangadi.
+Unable to break her promise, Lakshmi stayed permanently in Veliyangadi.